 Oberto Oberti – Fashion and Architecture

-The company celebrates four decades of work, and it can proudly look back at a unique record of accomplishments and innovation in the areas of architecture, planning and interior design over a period of more than forty years.
+Oberto Oberti Architecture and Urban Design Inc. can proudly look back at a unique record of accomplishments and innovation in the areas of architecture, planning and interior design over a period of more than forty years.

-It started in business in 1976 by pioneering the construction of luxury residential high rises with Seawalk Place on the waterfront of West Vancouver.
-It was the first apartment building in greater Vancouver designed for a new urban life style, featuring higher ceilings, larger suites and elegant interiors, overcoming a real estate slump and creating a new market and lifestyle of urban living as an alternative to the suburban dwelling.
-It also built the first section and opened to the public the acclaimed West Vancouver Seawalk.
+We started in business in 1976 by pioneering the construction of luxury residential high-rises.
+Our first project, Seawalk Place on the waterfront of West Vancouver, was the first apartment building in Greater Vancouver designed to appeal to a new urban lifestyle, featuring higher ceilings, larger suites and elegant interiors.
+It overcame a real estate slump by appealing to a new, and previously untested market of lifestyle buyers.
+The project also saw the construction of the first section of the acclaimed West Vancouver Seawalk.

 In 1981 we designed and built as construction manager the largest factory in British Columbia, Tristar Industries, located in Tilbury Island Industrial park.
-In 1987, we completed the first rezoning in the Downtown District of the City of Vancouver for a new concept of living in the heart of the city, creating the first residential high-rise on West Georgia Street, which helped transform Vancouver into the vibrant city that we know today.
-The project helped to integrate uses in the downtown commercial core of the city, which helped prevent the collapse of property values along with the collapse of the office market.
-The project, Palais Georgia, was one of the most successful projects in downtown Vancouver.
-It was almost entirely pre-sold and it established a record selling price in 1989 ($600 per sq.ft.).
+In 1987, we completed the first rezoning in the downtown commercial district of Vancouver for a residential high-rise, Palais Georgia, on West Georgia Street.
+This pioneering rezoning helped transform Vancouver into the vibrant city that we know today.
+The project introduced residential uses in the downtown commercial core of the city, which helped prevent the collapse of property values along with the collapse of the office market at the time.
+The project was almost entirely pre-sold, and it established a record selling price in 1989 ($600 per sq.ft.).

-The architectural practice expanded with a multiplicity of projects, ranging from residences to new industries, and to schools and churches.
-Its first church project, called Christ the Redeemer, was featured by the CBC for the Easter Mass, and it remains one of the favourite locations for weddings in the west side of Vancouver and the North Shore.
+The architectural practice expanded in the following years with a multiplicity of projects, ranging from residences to commercial projects, to schools and churches.
+Our first church project, called Christ the Redeemer, in West Vancouver, was featured by the CBC.
+This was followed by several church designs throughout the Lower Mainland.

 Notable work also included the restoration of historical buildings.
-Beginning with the restoration of warehouses in Vancouver, and continuing with the restoration and re-use of the CIBC building at Granville and West Hastings Street in Vancouver (which received the heritage award from the City of Vancouver in 1994), the Henry Birks & Sons building at Phillips Square in Montreal (recognized in August 2007 with the award from the Montreal Heritage Foundation of the City of Montreal), and with the project of the renovation of the Union Trust Tower in Winnipeg (recognized with the Preservation Award of the City of Winnipeg in 2009).
-These projects have allowed the architectural practice to show its artistic understanding of the link between the present and the past.
+Beginning with the restoration of warehouses in Vancouver’s Yaletown neighbourhood and continuing with the restoration and re-use of the CIBC heritage building at Granville and West Hastings Street in Vancouver, the restoration of the Henry Birks & Sons building at Philips Square in Montreal, and the renovation of the Union Trust tower in Winnipeg (all three of these projects won prestigious heritage restoration awards).
+These projects demonstrated an artistic understanding of the link between the present and the past.

-Throughout these years the company has also maintained an important focus on all types of residential projects, from unique homes to resort projects, winning many awards.
-It was at the forefront of the development of Whistler, from the original land use contract for Twin Lakes in 1979, to the first application at Village North (Twin Peaks Resort), and to the first hotel of Village North (Pinnacle hotel).
+In the realm of resort design, we were at the forefront of the development of Whistler, British Columbia, from the original land use contract for Twin Lakes in 1979, to the first application at Village North (Twin Peaks Resort), and to the first hotel of Village North (Pinnacle hotel).
 Our architectural design work extended to resort projects throughout British Columbia and reached as far as the Canada House Pavilion at the 2006 Winter Olympics in Turin, Italy.
-Our Selkirk Townhomes project, completed in 2006 at Kicking Horse Mountain Resort, received the Georgie Gold Award in April of 2007.
+Our Selkirk Townhomes project, completed in 2006 at Kicking Horse Mountain Resort, was the recipient of a Gold Georgie award.

-This resort project, together with the most prestigious stores and residences, seems to epitomize our unique architectural, planning and design company group’s successful creativity and ability to spearhead and build innovative projects that are successful in both function and in the marketplace.
-Since our inception, we have striven to provide true aesthetic and economic value for the benefit of our clients and of society in a rapidly changing and progressing world community.
+These major planning and design projects, together with the design of prestigious retail stores, single and multi-family residences, commercial and institutional buildings epitomize our company’s creativity, flexibility and ability to spearhead and build innovative projects that are successful in both function and in the marketplace.
+Since our inception, we have striven to provide true aesthetic and economic value for the benefit of our clients in a rapidly changing and progressing world.